 TunnelBear only gives you 500 MB of free data every month.
 Now, this is sufficient for text browsing.
 But say, if you use tunnel bear to watch US Netflix content, or for any video content, then all your free data will be gone in a single session.
 Right?

 Well, there is a small trick here.
-Most service only checks your IP when you login or start playing a video.
+Most service only checks your IP only when you login or start playing a video.
 So once you are in, you can simply turn OFF the VPN service.
 It had tested it for Spotify and Netflix from India.
 And it worked fine.

 Netflix has recently launched 130 countries, but its content is not equal everywhere even when it charges the same.
 To access, all the Netflix content in one app, use Smartflix.
 It’s available for windows and mac.
 And works really well.